cybercongress/cybertensor-developer-docs/docs/subnets/working-with-keys.md

 :::tip Why hotkey
 Think of a hotkey as an everyday key you carry for tasks that require regular access.
 Because a hotkey is used more frequently and should be readily accessible, the hotkey carries a higher risk of exposure to potential threats.
 However, the permissions and the scope of operations that can be performed with the hotkey are limited to operational activities, minimizing the risk of significant loss of TAO.

-This dual-key system helps balance convenience and security, allowing you to participate actively in the Bittensor network without constantly exposing your primary, TAO-holding coldkey.
+This dual-key system helps balance convenience and security, allowing you to participate actively in the Cybertensor network without constantly exposing your primary, TAO-holding coldkey.
 :::

 ## Operational uses of keys

 The below diagram shows a few operations you can do with a hotkey and coldkey.
 Not all possible operations are shown below.
-You can use the `btcli` to perform any of these operations.
+You can use the `ctcli` to perform any of these operations.
 See [Bitttensor Wallet CLI](../btcli.md#wallets) for command syntax.

 <center>
 <ThemedImage